-5.2 Color
+5.2 COLOR

-Identify the color of the decoration using the Basic Colors section of the DAACS Color Book.
+Identify the color of the decoration using the Detailed Color Groups section of the DAACS Color Book.
+It is advised to view the bead in close proximity to a light source when identifying the color since patination and wear can often obscure bead color otherwise.
 If there is more than one decoration color on a bead, enter a different record for each color.